MONTH 1 – Article

 Type 2 diabetes is a disease that usually occurs in adults.
 However, type 2 diabetes is now being seen in children and teenagers which is a major public health concern.

 Type 2 diabetes is diagnosed by high blood sugar levels.
+Blood sugars rise every time you eat.
 When carbohydrates are eaten, they are mostly broken down by the body into glucose (sugar).
 Glucose is essential for normal body function and provides energy.

 Insulin is a hormone in the body and is produced by the pancreas.
 Insulin is responsible for removing excess glucose (sugar) from the blood.
 When the cells of the body stop insulin working, this causes blood sugar levels to rise which can result in diabetes.